Table of Contents

 print-to-pdf.el defines the command

 print-newline.
 Then another day, a new version of Emacs is released.
-Let’s supposed this version happens to introduce
+Let’s suppose this version happens to introduce

 print-newline as a global special variable which specifies how the function